 National Water-Quality Assessment (NAWQA) Project

-Regional assessments of groundwater quality in four Principal Aquifers add to those published previously for five Principal Aquifers sampled in 2012–13.
-Almost 400 deep public-supply wells were sampled within the four Principal Aquifers: the Rio Grande aquifer system (southwestern U.S.), the Glacial aquifer system (northern U.S.), the Cambrian-Ordovician aquifer system (north central U.S.), and the Piedmont and Blue Ridge crystalline-rock aquifers (eastern U.S.).
-Groundwater samples were analyzed for hundreds of water-quality constituents.
+Regional assessments of groundwater quality in two Principal Aquifers add to those published previously for nine Principal Aquifers sampled in 2012-16.
+Almost 150 deep public-supply wells were sampled within the two Principal Aquifers: the Floridan aquifer system (southeastern U.S.) and the Mississippi Embayment-Texas Coastal Uplands aquifer system (south-central U.S.) Groundwater samples were analyzed for hundreds of water-quality constituents.

 About 140 million people-almost one-half of the Nation's population-rely on groundwater for drinking water.
 Regional assessments of groundwater quality are one component of the NAWQA Project's ongoing efforts to assess, understand, and forecast the quality of the Nation's groundwater.